 Goals from Yaya Toure, Balotelli and Silva conquered the Villains, setting up a quarter-final clash with Reading – once again, on home soil – for the chance to play at Wembley.

-Unusually, City headed into the game with prior knowledge of who would await them in the semi-finals with the draw already made… and what a prospect it was: a Manchester Derby FA Cup clash at the national stadium.
+Unusually, City headed into the game with prior knowledge of who would await in the semi-finals with the draw already made… and what a prospect it was: a Manchester Derby FA Cup clash at the national stadium.

 Fast forward to April and needless to say, the atmosphere was absolutely electric in North London – the air crackling with excitement and anticipation: City savouring the occasion which had evaded us for so long, desperate for a place in the Final; United eager to dash our hopes once more, having done just that in dramatic fashion in the League Cup semi-finals the previous year.
 (The less said about that, the better!)